-The department is designing a modern and streamlined enhanced exports traceability system to support overseas market access for exports of agricultural product.
+The department has designed a modern, streamlined, enhanced exports traceability system to support overseas market access for exports of agricultural products.

 This new system does not change our existing certification arrangements.
-It is designed to improve product traceability and reporting and to automate manual documentation and assessment processes.
+It is designed to improve product traceability and to automate manual documentation and assessment processes.

 Transition